 "I do the very best I know how – the very best I can; and I mean to keep on doing so until the end." – Abraham Lincoln

-Sally A. Piefer is a partner with the law firm of Lindner & Marsack, S.C.
+Sally Piefer is a shareholder and a member of the Board of Directors of Lindner & Marsack, S.C.
 Ms. Piefer has extensive experience representing employers in a variety of employment matters, with special emphasis in employment litigation, employment counseling and compliance issues and employee/supervisor training.
 Sally's litigation practice has involved representing and defending employers in employment discrimination, wage & hour, FMLA, ADA, OSHA and unemployment compensation claims.

 Sally also drafts and enforces employment agreements and separation agreements.
 She also frequently drafts, advises clients and litigates claims involving non-competition, non-solicitation, confidentiality and duty of loyalty issues.